quantumomics/Mu/chemistry/README.md

 Gold: physical properties.
 Gold is a soft metal with a number of interesting physical properties.
 Gold is both malleable and ductile.
 Gold is a heavy metal (density 19.3 g cm-3) and one gram of gold can be hammered out into a thin sheet of gold a metre in area, and just 230 atoms or so thick.

+Gold is the first element recognized by man as a metal.
+Ancient Egypt was the principal gold producing country and maintained that status until ca. 1500 BC.
+Gold has been valued since ancient times because of its color, its occurrence in the native state, and its non-tarnishing properties.
+It was established as the standard for currency by Newton in 1717 when he was Master of the Mint in London.
+Gold Rushes were responsible for creating large cities like San Francisco, Johannesburg, Sydney, and others.

+Physical Properties

+Gold is one of the metals that can be prepared readily to the highest purity 99.99+% and is the most ductile of all metals.
+It can be cold drawn to give wires of less than 10 mm diameter, and beaten into gold foil with a thickness of 0.2 mm.
+Because of its softness, gold can be highly polished.
+Very thin gold foil is translucent; transmitted light appears blue-green.

 2. Background
 3. Methods
 4. Results and discussions